 Rombo di Stroppia Crag

-Excellent bolting and even pitches in the proposed grade.
-We find about 16 pitches (some of two lengths) up to 40 mt.(!!) with difficulties from 5c to 7b.
+Excellent bolting with bolts and consistent pitches for the proposed grade.
+There are about 16 pitches (some with two lengths) up to 40 m long (!!) with difficulties from 5c to 7b.

-Photos owned by Flavio Parussa kindly granted
+Photos owned by Flavio Parussa, kindly provided

 Useful links: